yakir12/Associations.jl/README.md

 3. Rename videos
 4. Organize files into categorical folders
 5. Track objects in the videos
-6. Collate tracking data into their experiemntal context
+6. Collate tracking data into their experimental context
 7. Process (camera) calibrations
 8. Process the positions (normalizing directions, origin points, relative landmarks, etc.)
 9. Run analysis on the positional data
 10. Produce figures

 The researcher is often required to manually perform some of these steps.
-While this manual envolvement is insignificant in small, one-person, projects, it could intoduce errors in larger projects.
+While this manual involvement is insignificant in small, one-person, projects, it could introduce errors in larger projects.
 Indeed, in projects that involve multiple investigators, span across many years, and involve different experiments, manual organisation is simply not practical.

 The objective of this package is to constrain and control the points where manual involvement is unavoidable.
 By taking care of the manual component of the process as early as possible, we:
-1. allow for greater flexability in subsequent stages of the analysis,
+1. allow for greater flexibility in subsequent stages of the analysis,
-2. garauntee that the data is kept at its original form,
+2. guarantee that the data is kept at its original form,
 3. pave the way for efficient automation of later stages in the analysis.

 When logging videotaped experiments, it is useful to think of the whole process in terms of 4 different "entities":